rohrerj/scion/doc/dev/design/FABRID.rst

 The FABRID service uses the following important data structures:

 - SupportedIndicesMap
     Maps a connection pair consisting of two ConnectionPoints (Type: string, IP: string, Prefix: uint32, InterfaceId: uint16) to a list of policy indices.
     This map shows for each connection pair which policy indices are supported, which can be one or multiple policies.
+    A ConnectionPoint is either an interface, an IP range or wildcard.
+    For all intermediary hops interface to interface connection points will be used whereas interface to IP range is used for the last hop.
 - IndexIdentifierMap
     A policy index is to be embedded in the HBH extension and therefore has to be minimal in size.
     The size of a policy index is 8 bits, whereas identifiers can be a multiple of this (especially global identifiers).
     The policy index is thus different to the policy identifier.
 In order to decode which policies are supported on which interfaces, a mapping is required from policy index to local and global identifiers.
     This mapping is provided by this map.
 - IdentifierDescriptionMap
     Global identifiers can be found in a global datastore, but local identifiers are specific to an AS.
     This map maps a local policy identifier to its corresponding description.
-- MPLSMap
+- MPLSMaps
     Routers need to be aware of the supported policy indices and the corresponding MPLS config they need to apply to packets to enforce the policy in the internal network.
-The MPLSMap data structure stores a mapping between policy indices and the integer MPLS label that is applied to the packet at the border router.
     Routers periodically fetch this map from the control service.
     A hash of the MPLS map is maintained, such that routers only have to update if their hash differs from the one at the control service.
 - RemotePolicyCache
-    When a local policy is queried at a remote AS, the resulting policy description is cached at the requesting AS’ FABRID Manager, such that subsequent requests can be served from cache.
+    When a local policy is queried at a remote AS, the resulting policy description is cached at the requesting AS' FABRID Manager, such that subsequent requests can be served from cache.

 PCB dissemination